shieldworks/aegis-web/contact.md

 ## Community

-If you are a security enthusiast, [join Aegis’ Slack Workspace][slack] and let us change the world together metal.
+If you are a security enthusiast, [join Aegis’ Slack Workspace][slack] and let us change the world together 🤘.

 ## Comments and Suggestions